limpidchart/lc-api/README.md

 Latest tag always points to the latest stable release (tagged with `vX.Y.Z` version).
 If you need a dev version please use `develop` tag.

 You can also compile and run limpidchart applications without containers.
-Check `Dockerfile` for the actual commands used for that.
+Check `Dockerfile` for the actual commands used for compilation.

 ## Configuration